 Learning the language of subject-matter experts in science

-Science is filled with new, complex, unfamiliar concepts, and often involves learning new vocabulary and terminology.
+Science is filled with new, complex concepts and often involves learning new vocabulary and terminology.
 When you involve students in reading and summarizing scientific texts, creating and interpreting lab reports, and discussing scientific concepts, it helps them contextualize and internalize scientific concepts, making it easier to:

 - Read and summarize scientific texts, articles, charts, and diagrams